daguenther/Z2A/Principles.md

 The following are some general goals of using technology

-* Students can accomplish tasks with and without the use of computer technology
+* Students are comfertable living and function in a world that relies on technology
-* Students are comfertable living and function in a world that relies on computer technology
+* Students understand how the technology they use works
 *